-Responsibilities for Program Monitoring and Quality Control
+Program Monitoring and Quality Control within the Partnership

 - Develop a work plan for the monitoring and evaluation activities over the funding period.
 (All) - Coordination with partners, of two training days per week for the programmatic areas.
 All dates and timeframes based on negotiation, within budget allocations. - Sharing of tools, description of methodologies for collecting data for the defined indicators and lessons learned.
-(WFP, CMHF, TFT) - Data collection and management a shared responsibility (Validation, storage (TFT, WFP, health committee members involved) - Compilation, aggregation (UCT)) - Quality data analysis (UCT) - Community reporting requirements are met (capacity Development Trainers) - Analysis against Plans and objectives for the end of project evaluation final review of progress against objectives and draw lessons learned and best practices (UCT)
+(WFP, UCT, TFT) - Data collection and management a shared responsibility (Validation, storage (TFT, WFP, health committee members involved) - Compilation, aggregation (UCT)) - Quality data analysis (UCT) - Community reporting requirements are met - Analysis against Plans and objectives for the end of project evaluation final review of progress against objectives and draw lessons learned and best practices (UCT)